 Like our popular SpiceMASTER plug-in, ChromaWarp utilizes our top-rated, industry-standard "spices" to generate fresh effects -- in this case, to geometrically 'mask' where the ChromaWarp effect (established from the sections described above) will appear within the frame.
-Adjust Spice Effect settings together with the Spice Controls described below.
+Adjust Spice Effect settings together with the Spice/Position controls described at the bottom of this page.

-Use Spice to control -- Each of the other options in this menu uses the luminance of a chosen spice file to alter the ChromaWarp effect in some way.
+Animate -- Each of the other options in this menu uses the luminance of a chosen spice file to alter the ChromaWarp effect in some way.
 Effect Mask limits where the ChromaWarp effect will appear in the image.
 Warp uses the chosen spice file to control where Warp will appear most intense.
 Channel Shift sets where Channel Shift will be most intense.
 Both activates both of the above options -- Warp and Channel Shift.

-Progress -- Based on the selected spice file, this control sets where the above Use Spice to contol effect will be visible.
+Progress -- Based on the selected spice file, this slider sets where the above Animate effect will be visible.
 (If you are familiar with our SpiceMASTER plug-in, Progress is just like Completion in SpiceMASTER.)
 At 0% the effect will appear where blackest pixels reside (in the spice file's grayscale image, not your content).
 At higher values, the effect will be visible where lighter grays reside in the spice file's image, and at 100% where the whitest pixels exist in the spice file's image.